moravianlibrary/ObalkyKnih-scanner/installer/README.txt

 and build the project.
 Increment versions for all projects, where were any changes, installer will copy only files with newer file version.

-2. run auto-compile.bat from command line with parameter of your Inno Setup installation.
+2. run auto-compile.bat from command line
-It should looks like auto-compile.bat "C:\Program Files (x86)\Inno Setup 5"

 3. copy all executable files (.exe) from Output into folder obalkyknih-scanner on server and edit update-info.xml on server by replacing latest-version tag with the text generated